mindovermiles262/jekyll-blog/_posts/2019-01-24-self-signed-ssl-certs.md

 title: Self-Signed SSL
 date: 2019-01-24
 layout: post
-tags: Linux DevOps
+author: andy
+categories: [ linux, "system administration" ]
 ---

 Sometimes you're working on an internal network and you need to enable SSL.
 Why?
 Because you don't want your credentials sniffed by anyone on the network.

-Unfortunatly, most SSL certificates cost money and cerbot needs public DNS to "verify" your domain.
+Unfortunately, most SSL certificates cost money and cerbot needs public DNS to "verify" your domain.
 The solution?
 Create a self-signed certificate.

 This guide will walk you through setting up a self-signed SSL certificate.
 It won't get you past the "This Site is Insecure" warning on Chrome, but it will enable encrypted connections between client and server.